paintedrealms/Ethical-Symbiotic-AI/README.md

 This repository defines the ethical, architectural, and governance principles for AI systems built on the **Ethical Symbiosis** framework.
 It includes:

+Clean room prompt for your dealings with BIG AI. cleanroomprompt.txt

 - **Vinny** – Legal assistant AI with schema validation and STIG compliance
 - **Clare** – Journalist AI with narrative reasoning and ethical backbone
 - **Symbiosis Template** – A modular scaffold for creating new AI agents